Operator algebras for higher rank analysis and their application to factorial languages: Regular product systems

 \section{Regular product systems}

 Recall that a product system is called \emph{regular} if every $X_{\un{n}}$ is regular, and that every regular product system is automatically strong compactly aligned.
-We shall recover here that $\N\O(X)$ coincides with $\O_{\textup{cov}}(X)$ introduced in \cite{DKPS10}, i.e., the universal C*-algebra for the representations $(\pi,t)$ such that $\pi(a) = \psi_{\un{n}}(\phi_{\un{n}}(a))$ for every $a\in A$ and $\un{n}\in \bZ_+^N$.
-The theory of $\O_{\textup{cov}}(X)$ has been quite effective to address non-degenerate and regular product systems, i.e., when every $X_{\un{n}}$ is non-degenerate and regular.
-In this case \cite[Lemma 3.3]{DKPS10} implies that $\O_{\textup{cov}}(X)$ satisfies the GIUT.
-Nevertheless, for product systems over $\bZ_+^N$ we can directly obtain \cite[Lemma 3.3]{DKPS10} without assuming non-degeneracy.
+Fowler \cite{Fow02} introduced $\O_X$ as the universal C*-algebra for the representations $(\pi,t)$ such that $\pi(a) = \psi_{\un{n}}(\phi_{\un{n}}(a))$ for every $a\in A$ and $\un{n}\in \bZ_+^N$.
+It is shown in \cite[Proposition 5.1]{SY11} that $\N\O_X$ coincides with $\O_X$ when $X$ is regular, and thus so does $\N\O(X)$ by Theorem \ref{T:CNP is CNP}.
+Let us provide a direct proof that $\N\O(X) \simeq \O_X$ by using the alternating sums machinery.
 En passant, we show that covariance needs to be checked only for $\un{n} \leq \un{1}$.